FC København

 I’d received

-further help and advice before departure from replies to my post of the
+further help and advice before departure from replies to my post in the

 European Football Weekends group on Facebook.
 This page continued to be a great